bbux-dev/datacraft/docs/FIELDSPECS.md

     "fields": ["valid field name1", "valid field name2"], OR
     "refs": ["valid ref1", "valid ref2"],
-    "config": { "join_with": "<optional string to use to join fields or refs, default is none"}
+    "config": { "join_with": "<optional string to use to join fields or refs, default is none>"}
   }
 }
 ```